.png)

 Addressing Our Growing Needs

 In October 2024, Bridge House purchased a three-story building in Stratford to replace our current facility.
-The building has been well-maintained and features an elevator for better accessibility, a location with direct access to a bus line, more square footage and ample parking for staff and members.
+The building features an elevator for better accessibility, a location with direct access to a bus line, more square footage and ample parking for staff and members.

 The Path Forward: Renovations and Funding

-Although the Stratford building offers significant enhancements in space, accessibility, and location for Bridge House, it does need comprehensive renovations and upgrades to optimize the facility’s capacity to serve our members effectively.
-The successful completion of these projects is contingent upon securing additional funding.
+Although the Stratford building offers significant enhancements in space, accessibility, and location for Bridge House, it did need comprehensive renovations and upgrades to optimize the facility’s capacity to serve our members effectively.

 Renovation Costs and Capital Campaign